harleypig/bw-serve-client/docs/development.md

 The goal is minimization; DRY principles (refer Pragmatic Programming), proper and decent error handling and logging.

+This is a poetry project.
+Make sure pyproject.toml is updated to match the current state of the project.

 Documentation MUST be created.
 The README should contain basic information.
-Installation, contributing, development and usage documents MUST be created.
+Installation, contributing, development and usage documents MUST be created. mkdocs and rst format (experiment with Sphinx).

 General code examples MUST be included in the examples directory.